David-Deming/whisper-rocm-gui/README.md

 # Whisper ROCm GUI

-**Whisper ROCm GUI** is a simple Python script that transcribes audio files using OpenAI's Whisper, installed from their official source
+**Whisper ROCm GUI** is a simple Python script that transcribes audio files using OpenAI's Whisper, installed from their official source.
-I built it because nvidia is a pain and I wanted to use my **AMD GPU** since my CPU was taking forever
+I built it because nvidia is a pain and I wanted to use my **AMD GPU** since my CPU was taking forever.

 It uses a semi user friendly GUI built with `tkinter`.
-Its a bit rough around the edges from a UI standpoint but it gets the job done... mostly
+Its a bit rough around the edges from a UI standpoint but it gets the job done... mostly.

-So far its only been tested inside a debian based **distrobox** on a fedora silverblue gaming PC mostly because my laptop finally died and I was too lazy to dual boot a normal fedora install now also in a fedora and ubuntu based one too
+So far its only been tested inside various distroboxes on a fedora silverblue gaming PC.
+Yes I am aware, weird choice of machine to develop anything on, my laptop finally died and I was too lazy to dual boot a normal fedora install.

 Use at your own risk, this has not been thouroughly tested.
-You should never run scripts from the internet without reading them, so read my scripts first yes, that includes you, who knows I could be a total dick
+You should never run scripts from the internet without reading them, so read my scripts first. yes, that includes you, who knows I could be a total dick

 ---